Skip to content

 Locking mechanisms in Java, while essential for ensuring thread safety in multithreaded applications, can introduce various issues if not used properly.

-We will cover key locking issues in Java: race conditions, thread contention, missed signals, nested locks, overuse of locks, and performance impact.
+We will cover key locking issues in Java in this article like race conditions, thread contention, missed signals, nested locks, overuse of locks, and performance impact.
 Each section contains causes, examples, solutions, and best practices to avoid or mitigate these issues.

 Cause